NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Jordan Love, QB, Utah State

-With three picks within the first spherical, the Dolphins can watch for high-ceiling QB with out having to achieve.
+With three picks within the first spherical, the Dolphins can await high-ceiling QB with out having to succeed in.
 Love (6-4, 224 kilos) did not waste his alternative on the Senior Bowl.
-He has terrific measurement and immense bodily abilities, together with an enormous arm, and his athleticism bodes effectively if his accuracy, decision-making and footwork can develop into cleaner with good NFL teaching.
+He has terrific measurement and immense bodily abilities, together with a giant arm, and his athleticism bodes effectively if his accuracy, decision-making and footwork can turn into cleaner with good NFL teaching.

 19. Las Vegas Raiders (from Bears)